 As a parent, will there be opportunities to be trained in the curriculum to help educate my child?

-Parents are trained throughout the year on how to engage with us in the education process.
+Any training that is needed in order to teach the curriculum at home will be given during Orientation Week, which is the week before school starts.
+Parents are also trained throughout the year on how to engage with us in the education process.
 Instruction is aligned between home and school.

 Do you offer before and after school care?